1DanielG/String_Manipulation_Project-Gutenberg/README.md

     ##     Miss Prism.
     ##              41

 The output contingency table are of class table.
 The behavior of these objects is not quite like a data frame.
-So convert it to a data frame for simple visualization with `ggplot`.
+So convert it to a data frame for simple visualization with `ggplot2`.

 ``` r
 #